 Every script writer, fashion designer, romance novelist, advertiser, music video producer, video game designer, and marketer knows that sex sells and many exploit this vulnerability.
 The market is saturated with sexual imagery.
 And we've become numb to it.
 Soft porn has become so normalized that the risqué pinups of the 1940s seem ho-hum today.

 Pornography use among young men is especially concerning.
 Dr. Gregory Jantz and Michael Gurian write that “by the time a boy is eighteen, he has seen approximately one million images of sex and violence on screen.
 We would be naïve to believe these images don’t impact his relationship with his world.”
 As tolerance develops, the brain seeks more intense stimulation.
 As with drugs, consumers of pornography develop a tolerance and seek out even more intense experiences.
 Pornographic content encourages deviance (Delmonico & Griffin, 2008; Quayle, 2008).
-Those convicted of pedophilia, rape, and other sexual offenses from exhibitionism to solicitation of prostitution often cite pornography as the beginning of their slide into deviance.
+Those convicted of pedophilia, rape, and other sexual offenses from exhibitionism to solicitation of prostitution often cite pornography as the beginning of their slide into vice.

 Visualization, however, can also be used to disarm desire.
 Buddhists leverage the power of visualization to weaken lustful thoughts.
 When lustful thoughts arise, monks are encouraged to visualize the object of their desire with revulsion.
-If the pinup model above glances his way, for example, a monk can visualize her rotting corpse or imagine any scenario he might find undesirable- contracting a sexually transmitted disease, divorce (the pin-up girl had 3), alimony and child support payments, the lack of freedom a marriage sentence can be, disgusting odors, losing his peace or forfeiting his happiness to a nagging wife.
+If the pinup model above glances his way, for example, a monk can visualize her rotting corpse or imagine any scenario he might find undesirable- contracting a sexually transmitted disease, divorce (the pin-up girl had 3), losing half of his assets, alimony and child support payments, the lack of freedom a marriage sentence can be, disgusting odors, losing his peace or forfeiting his happiness to a nagging wife.

 The painting below ("The Death of a Noble Lady" by Kusozu) illustrates the stages of decomposition.
 Monks contemplate the stages of decay and reflect on the impermanence of all things- beauty, lust, the body itself.